Vanaheimr/Balder/README.md

 #### Acknowledgments

-Blueprints.NET is a port of the [blueprints](http://github.com/tinkerpop/blueprints) library for Java provided by [Tinkerpop](http://tinkerpop.com).
+Blueprints.NET is a reimplementation of the [blueprints](http://github.com/tinkerpop/blueprints) library for Java provided by [Tinkerpop](http://tinkerpop.com).

 Please read the [NOTICE](/ahzf/blueprints.NET/blob/master/NOTICE) file for further credits.